 My aim as a counsellor is to provide you with an opportunity to talk about your problems, fears, anxieties, hopes or aspirations in a confidential and non-judgemental space.
 I do not claim to be an expert on your feelings, only you can know how it feels to be you, but I do hope that through offering you a space in which you feel safe, heard and valued you will feel able to open up, explore your feelings and live a more fulfilled life.

-I have a particular interest in and a great deal of experience working with young people or students.
-If you have a son or daughter whom you feel could benefit from talking things through with someone, please do contact me.
+I have a particular interest in and a great deal of experience working with young adults, aged 16 plus.

 I have worked with a wide variety of issues including depression, anxiety, relationship issues, low self-esteem, domestic violence, stress and trauma.
 I offer short and long-term therapy to young people and adults.

 I am a qualified Counsellor with a Postgraduate Diploma in Person-Centred Counselling and a registered member of the British Association for Counselling and Psychotherapy (MBACP).
 I have also completed an Advanced Specialist Training course in Counselling Children and Young People.